 The Southern Upland Way is a Long Distance Trail of 214 miles and about 27000ft, crossing southern Scotland form Portpatrick to Cockburnspath (or vice-versa).
-The route is well way-marked and most of it is okay for riding, some sections of hike-a-bike and the western section goes through quite a lot of pasture land.
-The SUW is well worth doing, it has to be worked at for sure, but it does yield some very good riding through a mixture of wilderness hill terrain, rolling hills and river valleys.
-The main issues, which other would-be riders should be prepared for is the long sections between re-supply points, some of which are very slow going.
-If possible try to do it after a good dry spell and with a good weather forecast ahead, as it goes over wet ground and much of it is exposed, so pack accordingly and do some research or reccies.
+The route is well way-marked and most of it is okay for riding, some sections of hike-a-bike, and the western and far eastern sections go through quite a lot of pasture land.
+The SUW is well worth doing, it has to be worked at for sure, but it does yield some very good riding through a mixture of wilderness mountain terrain, rolling hills, river valleys and forest.
+The main issues which other would-be riders should be prepared for is the long sections between re-supply points, some of which are very slow going.
+If possible try to do it after a good dry spell and with a good weather forecast ahead, as it goes over wet ground and much of it is exposed, so pack accordingly and do some research or ideally some reccies.
 Finally the number of stiles and kissing gates can make it burden-some to keep lifting the laden bikes over – so please be prepared for this additional effort.

 The SUW is seldom done end-to-end unlike other LDTs, and some sections can get a little over-grown.
 The rewards of doing an iconic C2C are well worth it though!